Natte-anroxly/logical-vernal-calendar/README.md

 This project prioritizes logical elegance and symbolic meaning alongside functional timekeeping.
 Key trade-offs include:

-· Precision vs. Practicality: We accept a potential ~1-day variance from the true equinox for a vastly simpler system.
-· Hemispheric Focus: The calendar is symbolically tied to the Northern Hemisphere's spring.
-A future version could offer a Southern Hemisphere mode.
+· Precision vs. Practicality: We accept a potential ~1-day variance from the true equinox for a vastly simpler system · Hemispheric Focus: The calendar is symbolically tied to the Northern Hemisphere's spring.
+A future version could offer a Southern Hemisphere mode
-· Fixed Rules vs. Dynamic Calculation: The rule-based equinox is fixed for clarity, not dynamically calculated each year.
+· Fixed Rules vs. Dynamic Calculation: The rule-based equinox is fixed for clarity, not dynamically calculated each year

 Example Conversions